JacobPernell/songbird/README.md

 If you'd like to use a specific port, use the `PORT` environmental variable.

 `PORT=5000 node index` or if you're using fish `env PORT=5000 node index`

+### Linting code
+To lint, use the command `npm run lint`.
+This will lint the JavaScript in your .js and .html files.
+It should also lint your .scss.